blood drum spirit in concert in Beijing, China.

 Our music is a vehicle to express the spirit of the African American heritage and the musics of the world, who we are, and what we can give to the world’s peoples.

-Our repertoire for the festival includes both original and historic compositions in the American Jazz tradition.
+Our repertoire includes both original and historic compositions in the American Jazz tradition.
 Our historical works include 17-19th century Spirituals, Field Hollers, Work Songs, Ring Shouts, and Clapping Plays through ragtime, Hot Music of the 1920s, New Orleans styles, the 1930s swing, 1940s bebop, 1950s cool, to 1960s experimental styles, 1970s fusion, and cross- cultural and world influences on the contemporary scene.
-The repertoire extends over a diversity of styles, historical eras, world cultural influences, all through thew prism of spontaneous Jazz interpretation.
+The repertoire extends over a diversity of styles, historical eras, world cultural influences, all through the prism of spontaneous Jazz interpretation.

 blood drum spirit has built an original, exploratory, ever-growing body of work over 25 years, while acknowledging the complexity of the music itself and the apprenticeship and study required to communicate meaningfully in any given form.
 In performances, ensemble members invite the audience to 'sit up close'; the performances exist not in a vacuum but in close contact with people listening.
-Compositions are explained, both for their musical aspects (often audience members are invited to participate through singing melodies and clapping rhythms) and for their context: the meaning behind the titles and themes, In addition to the driving swing feel of jazz, some of the ensemble’s pieces employ 5, 7, 11, 15, 23, and 24-pulse time cycles that still groove, such as Hartigan's arrangements of A Night in Tunisia, featuring an adapted Afro-Cuban rumba guaguanco in 7/8, Caravan, set in a 15/8 meter, and Invitation in 11/ 8.
-Double Trouble is a fast 7/8 blues.
-Royal’s compositions and arrangements Asante Adowa, Wadsworth Falls, Dagbamba, Eve, Adzohu, and Anlo Kete employ traditional elements from West African music and dance, while the arrangements Papago-Saguaro Song and Navajo Blood/Pontoosuc Waters/ Springside Lands are based on traditional Native American music, adapted into 23 and 11 pulse cycles, respectively.
+Compositions are explained, both for their musical aspects (often audience members are invited to participate through singing melodies and clapping rhythms) and for their context: the meaning behind the titles and themes, In addition to the driving swing feel of jazz, some of the ensemble’s pieces employ 5, 7, 11, 15, 23, and 24-pulse time cycles that still groove, such as hartigan's arrangements of A Night in Tunisia, featuring an adapted Afro-Cuban rumba guaguanco in 7/8, Caravan, set in a 15/8 meter, and Invitation in 11/ 8.
+Double Trouble is a fast 7/8 blues. royal’s compositions and arrangements Asante Adowa, Wadsworth Falls, Dagbamba, Eve, Adzohu, and Anlo Kete employ traditional elements from West African music and dance, while the arrangements Papago-Saguaro Song and Navajo Blood/Pontoosuc Waters/ Springside Lands are based on traditional Native American music, adapted into 23 and 11 pulse cycles, respectively.
 South Indian solkattu rhythmic structures are the foundation for Tala Vadyam in an 11-pulse tala and Gati Shadows Within in a 7-pulse tala.
 David Bindman’s Sunset Park Polyphony employs the ancient tirripugar tala of South Indian music, with poetic phrases the basis for time cycle reductions at different speeds, repeating in sequence.
 The Pilipinas Suite uses kulintang instruments from the Maguindanao people of the southern Philippines and involves a 5/8 section derived from traditional tidtu playing style.

 The group’s use of time cycles is from a cultural feel and sound rather than a mathematical technique.
 David Bindman contributes the multi-movement compositions Threads, High Definition Truth, Crisis in (Now's the) Time, Shape 1, Song for Englewood, Robeson House Echoes, and the ballad Song for Your Return, that explore many aspects of time, tonality, timbre, and form.
 Wes Brown shares his layered work in 3/4, Form.
 The group’s recorded pieces are all live performances, as experienced in a concert.
 The recent double CD blood drum spirit: the royal hartigan ensemble live in china was recorded on the group's second tour in China, and includes an arrangement of the Chinese traditional melody Flowing Stream joined with Charles Mingus’ Goodbye Pork Pie Hat.